Elerium/flati/README.md

 var color1 = generator(0);
 var color2 = generator(1);

+// or just flati('foobar', 0);
 ```

+This package can be load through AMD, CommonJS or globally.
+It's guaranteed that two similar color will not be generated consecutive.
 With the same seed, you always gets the same results.
 For example seed can be user id or user name if you want get different color for every user.